eyalzk/telegrad/README.md

 Once you have created your bot, search for it and start a conversation with it on the Telegram app.

 You can supply a `user_id` to restrict interaction with your bot only to a specific user.
 This is highly recommended.
-( Instructions on how to find your user id provided below)
+(Instructions on how to find your user id are provided below)

 You can either use the Keras callback to automatically interact with the bot, or to customize the interactions yourself.
 __Note that the bot will start sending messages only after you send it the `/start` message from the app.__